IlhamAzaab/BrightBuy/README.md

 BrightBuy – Full-Stack E-Commerce Platform

-BrightBuy is a full-stack e-commerce web application developed as part of the Database Systems course (Semester 3) at the University of Moratuwa.
+BrightBuy is a full-stack e-commerce web application developed as part of the Database Systems course (Semester 3) at the University of Moratuwa.<br>
 The project demonstrates real-world application development using modern web technologies, secure authentication, relational database design, and cloud deployment.

 Overview